mienaikoe/ziyu/Chapters/2-0-Part2.md

 &nbsp;

-_neither for one's own mind nor that of another,_
+_neither one's own mind nor that of another,_

 _neither with intention nor by a failure to act,_